osl-incubator/makim/docs/features.md

 ### What It Does

-Makim provides `pre-run` and `post-run` hooks to execute tasks before or after another task runs.
+Makim provides `pre-run`, `post-run` and `failure` hooks to execute tasks before or after another task runs or after task execution fails.

 ### Use Case